 At minimum, accountants must attain a bachelor’s degree in accounting.
 Programs will vary but generally consist of 120 credit hours of accounting, business, and elective courses.
 The curriculum may include any of the following classes:

 Unfortunately, most colleges and universities do not offer undergraduate or graduate-level concentrations in environmental accounting.
 Taking additional courses in economics, environmental science, and other related topics, however, is often helpful for those who intend to pursue environmental accounting as a career.
+If you know that you are interested in this type of position, you could go the extra mile and complete a graduate level college education with the required coursework to earn a degree in environmental accounting.

 Depending on the company and job title, candidates may be required to be licensed as a Certified Public Accountant (CPA).
 While state requirements vary, most CPAs must complete the following: